Public Policy Agenda

 - Encourage more targeted, risk-based regulations.

-- Support meaningful analysis of the benefits and costs associated with
+- Support meaningful analysis of the benefits and costs associated with new regulations.

 - Support evidence-based regulations, oversight, and enforcement initiatives to target problem institutions.